andresugartechea/ConnectionsLab/homework/week6/README.md

 ## 5. Add route to show artists from a certain period.

+I used _req.params_ for this part.
+I used this [guide](https://expressjs.com/en/guide/routing.html) as reference to learn how to capture the values specified at their position in the URL.

 localhost:800/about/artists/**:from-:to**

 <img src="screen_dates.png" width ="500" />

+#### Next steps:

+For the next steps I want to learn how to change the URL and send more queries with the user input.
+It's something that I couldn't implement in this version of my assignment and would like to change in the future.

 [_Click here to download my website's files_](https://drive.google.com/drive/folders/1aLzL_ErmrO3g320udtbd_L1geiZB_Oqv?usp=sharing)